Try this baked chicken Parmesan with steamed broccoli or pasta for an easy to make weeknight dinner.

 Try a medium bodied red wine with your chicken parmesan, such as pinot noir, chianti, or sangiovese.

 Store in a covered container in the fridge for up to 3 days.
+It freezes nicely and will keep for up to three months.
 Reheat in an oven, air fryer, or toaster oven at 350-400ºF until heated through.
+Avoid reheating it in the microwave because the breading will be soggy.

 Have leftovers?
 Try cutting the chicken into slices, adding a little extra marinara, and putting on a sub roll for a perfect chicken parmesan submarine sandwich.